Sunderland AFC have worked with The Shippey Campaign to install a Sensory Viewing Room at the Stadium of Light.

 Like many others, Nathan has autism and as a consequence struggles with the noise and crowds, so needed an appropriate environment to watch a live match in.

-As a result, the Nathan Shippey Sensory Room was opened on 15th August 2015 at the Stadium of Light.
+As a result, the Nathan Shippey Sensory Room was opened on 15th August 2015 at the Stadium of Light which accommodates three supporters plus three personal assistants.

 The Shippey Campaign has aimed to take the Sensory Room nationwide, building on the first such room at the home of the Black Cats.

-Any supporter wishing to access the sensory room for a fixture should contact the Disability Liaison Officer on 0191 5515122 or via email at firstname.lastname@example.org once the fixture is on general sale, which is usually 4 – 6 weeks before the match.
+Any supporter wishing to access the sensory room for a fixture should contact the Ticket Office on 0191 551 5004 or via email at firstname.lastname@example.org once the fixture is on general sale, which is usually 4 – 6 weeks before the match.